oshritf/sgx-trust-management/README.md

 ## Third party dependencies
 * Download and install the latest packages of Intel SGX LINUX from https://01.org/intel-software-guard-extensions/downloads.
-* Download and build SGX SSL located at the git repository https://github.com/intel/intel-sgx-ssl.
+* Download and build SSL SGX located at the git repository https://github.com/intel/intel-sgx-ssl.
-* Update the values of SGX_SDK and SGX_SSL in the Makefile.
+* Update the values of SGX_SDK and SSL_SGX in the Makefile.
 * Download cpp-base64 from the git repository https://github.com/ReneNyffenegger/cpp-base64, and put the cpp-base64 folder under the aux_lib folder.
 * Install the following packages:
 	- sudo apt-get install libssl-dev